cchipman21804/EnterpriseCOBOLv6.3/README.md

 interest rate, and the term (in years).
 LOANPYMT runs interactively in a Unix shell or from the TSO READY prompt.

+LUHN.cbl
+Checks the validity of a 16-digit credit card number

 MIXEDAIR.cbl
 Calculates mixed air characteristics in an air handler